France–Vietnam relations

-France–Vietnam relations (French: Relations franco-vietnamiennes; Vietnamese: quan hệ Pháp-Việt) are the diplomatic and historical relations between the French Republic and the Socialist Republic of Vietnam.
+France–Vietnam relations (French: Relations franco-vietnamiennes; Vietnamese: quan hệ Pháp-Việt) are the diplomatic and historical relations between the French Fifth Republic and the Socialist Republic of Vietnam.
 These relations began in the 17th century with Catholic missions and various traders until the major involvement of French forces under Pierre Pigneau de Béhaine from 1787 to 1789 helped establish the Nguyễn dynasty.
 France was heavily involved in Vietnam in the 19th century under the pretext of protecting Catholic missions and ensuring trading privileges in the country.
 In practice, however, colonial officials in French Indochina were strongly secularist.

 Early contacts

 French–Vietnamese contacts can be traced to 1658, when the first French missionaries, Joseph Francis Tissanier and Pierre Jacques Albier, S.J., under the Portuguese Padroado, arrived in Vietnam.

 One of the early missionaries in Vietnam was the Jesuit priest Alexandre de Rhodes, who arrived in 1624.
 He was from Avignon (then part of the Papal States, now in France); his mother tongue was Provençal, and he wrote French poorly.

 Alexandre de Rhodes returned to Europe in 1650, to advocate the dispatch of bishops in order to better accompany the development of Roman Catholicism in Vietnam (at that time around 100,000 converts), and the dispatch of bishops in order to create a strong native clergy and, to avoid in Vietnam a catastrophic eradication of Christianity, as seen in the case of Christianity in Japan around 1620:

 "We have all reason to fear that what happened to the Church of Japan could also happen to the Church of Annam, because these kings, in Tonkin as well as in Cochinchina, are very powerful and accustomed to war...
 It is necessary that the Holy See, by its own movement, give pastors to these Oriental regions where Christians multiply in a marvelous way, lest, without bishops, these men die without sacrament and manifestly risk damnation."